Evauts/SC1015-Project-B124-Team-1/README.md

 >
 >8) Further evaluate through information such as accuracy, precision, F1-score, support and recall generated in a classification report.

-### Jupyter Notebook #5: Gradient Boosting Classifier
+### Jupyter Notebook #5: Gradient Boosting Classifier and Evaluation of Models
 As the non-linear Decision tree gave us a better accuracy, we used Gradient Boosting Classifier as it improves on weak prediction models such as decision trees to create a stronger predictive model.
 With the benefits such as handling complex data, high-dimensional data, imbalanced class distributions and providing interpretable results.
-We found this model relevant and useful in analysing this dataset.
+We found this model relevant and useful in analysing this dataset. #### We will evaluate and compare the 3 different models in this Notebook to choose the best machine learning model.

 >**PROCESS**
 >1) Create and fit data into the Gradient Boosting Classifier model